NLP-MVPs/nlp-project/README.md

 We will deliver the following:
   * An [acquire.py](https://github.com/NLP-MVPs/nlp-project/blob/main/acquire.py) module to gather that data.
-  * A [prepare.py](https://github.com/NLP-MVPs/nlp-project/blob/main/prepare.py) module to turn the raw data into a useable form.
+  * A [wrangle.py](https://github.com/NLP-MVPs/nlp-project/blob/main/wranngle.py) module to turn the raw data into a useable data frame.
   * A [json](gitMDsv2.json) copy of the data
   * A [Final Project notebook](https://github.com/NLP-MVPs/nlp-project/blob/main/final_notebook.ipynb) that details every step of this project.
   * A 5-minute presentation about the project, including slides.